 Membership subscriptions are governed by the bye-laws and set by Council.

-Fellows, Ordinary Members and Associate Members who are resident in the UK pay two annual levies, as part of their subscription, that help cover our work in global child health.
-See more below.
+Fellows, Ordinary Members and Associate Members who are resident in the UK pay two annual levies, as part of their subscription, that help cover our work in global child health - see more about these levies below.

 Your subscription does not cover:

-- registration for training, including access to RCPCH ePortfolio - this has a separate fee, as indicated on the relevant membership category page, and you can add training at the same time as you apply for membership
+- registration for training, including access to RCPCH ePortfolio - this has a separate fee, as indicated on the relevant membership type page; you can add training at the same time as you apply for membership

 - examinations, including MRCPCH (membership exam) and Diploma of Child Health

-- RCPCHStart - the assessment for level 3 paediatric trainees.
+- START - the assessment for level 3 paediatric trainees.

 When to pay